nickmccarty/nickmccarty.github.io/index.md

 # Thank You for Visiting!

-The side menu can be used to access my resume and my portfolio.
+The side menu can be used to read more about me, as well as to access my resume and my portfolio.

 If you get the sense that I may be a potential resource for your project, team, or company, please feel free to contact me.